-In the context of a company the trade-by-trade requirement can be seen from section 20(1)(b) which permits the set off against income derived from "any trade" -
+In the context of a company, the trade-by-trade requirement is recognised in section 20(1)(b) which permits the set-off of an assessed loss derived from "any other trade" against income from any trade.
+It provides that for the purpose of determining the taxable income derived by any person from carrying on any trade, there shall, subject to section 20A, be set off against the income so derived by such person -

-"any assessed loss incurred by the taxpayer during the same year of assessment in carrying on any other trade either alone or in partnership with others, otherwise than as a member of a company the capital whereof is divided into shares".
+"any assessed loss incurred by a person during the same year of assessment in carrying on any other trade either alone or in partnership with others, otherwise than as a member of a company the capital whereof is divided into shares".